 Content Management Systems are designed to enable a user to quickly generate a web site with little, or no knowledge of scripting and programming.
-Originally built as a blogging platform, it was soon realized that WordPress could be used to generate a functional web site—whether there was a blog on the site or not.
+Originally built as a blogging platform, it was soon realised that WordPress could be used to generate a functional web site—whether there was a blog on the site or not.

 The big advantage to the web site owner is that they have the ability to edit the site content themselves, once they get to know how the platform works.
 This saves having to pay a developer to perform updates, or simple changes to the content of a site.
 Once the system is set up on a web host, the site owner can access an administrative section where they can create new pages and/or edit the contents of existing ones using a relatively simple interface and a WYSIWYG editor.
 WYSIWYG stands for “What You See Is What You Get”, and it refers to the ability to type in exactly what you wish to appear in the web page—much like in a word processor, and the platform will translate that automatically into the necessary HTML markup to display on the web page correctly.

 On the other hand, web pages can deliver different content to different users, and even different content to the same user, depending on a number of circumstances.
 Think of Facebook.
 Obviously, the content you see on that site is completely different to the content that any other user will see.
-It is choosing what you see based on myriad variables such as your friends list, the time of day, the posts you have previously seen, your advertising preferences, etc. Clearly, a site such as Facebook is highly dynamic.
+It is choosing what you see based on myriad variables such as your friends list, the time of day, the posts you have previously seen, your advertising preferences, and who you are!
+Clearly, a site such as Facebook is highly dynamic.
 Dynamic web sites very often store their information in databases

 It is worth keeping this difference in mind when we consider the pros and cons of a CMS-based site versus a traditional (hand-coded) one.